roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightSaggitalHip

-Mass = 1454.59 grams
+Mass = 1454.59 g

-Volume = 357656.76 cubic millimeters
+Volume = 357656.76 mm³
-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.01, -1.00,  0.00)   	Px = 1191564.94